3 Types of Keywords to Bid on in Google Ads

 There are lots of approaches to search advertising that can drive success for your brand.
 But starting with these three pillars can go a long way to not only ensuring the success of your account, but also to making it easier to scale the account up as you begin to see your business grow as a result of your digital advertising.

-Have questions about how to turn these keyword buckets in Google Ads into a full-scale marketing strategy?
-Contact Raka today and we’ll be happy to walk you through our recommendations for your brand.
+Have questions about how to turn these keyword buckets in Google Ads into a full-scale marketing strategy, or what you should budget for digital advertising?
+Contact Raka today and we’ll be happy to walk you through our digital advertising recommendations for your brand.